What to Serve with Ham: Easter Dinner

 So that’s it – your Easter ham dinner is planned!
 Now all you have to do is send out the invitations, order your traditional, boneless or spiral-sliced ham, and get ready for a meal everyone will remember.
 The next day, there’s nothing like a ham and Swiss sandwich for lunch…

 Ham and Swiss Sandwich Ideas

 As mentioned, ham and Swiss go together beautifully…and there are enough variations on the ham and Swiss sandwich that you won’t get tired of them anytime soon.
-The Wisconsin Milk Marketing Board has provided us with a number of tasty options, like:
+Here are a number of tasty options, like:

 …or the ultimate chef’s creation, the Gourmet Grilled Ham & Cheese with Wisconsin Swiss!